qiqi-lu/fluoresfm/README.md

 ### Running time
 The processing time for a 256x256 image is about 0.30 seconds, 512x512 image is about 2.73 seconds, and 1024x1024 image is about 7.63 seconds on a Nvidia RTX 4090D GPU.

+### Warnings and Recommondations :warning:
+1. When the target metadata is unknow, only using the task, structure, input metadata, and the target microscope type information, FluoResFM can still obtain an acceptable restoration.
+In such cases, we recommend selecting an existing target microscope type in the training data.
+2. To minimize restoration error as much as possible, especially on data that differ substantially from the training distribution, we recommend fine-tuning the model with one or a few paired samples from the target domain.
+3. Incorrectly specifying the structure type may result in distortion of detailed structures in the restored image, which can lead to inaccurate morphology-aware measurements.
+To help users recognize the correct structure type, we have implemented an image retrieval-based classifier that can automatically identify the structure type of the input image.
+The most probable structure type provided by the classifier can serve as a useful reference for users.

 ## LICENSE
 This project is licensed under the MIT License - see the LICENSE file for details.